Kneelawk/KFractal/docs/fractal-ir-instructions.md

 referenced by the first argument.

 `RealIsEqual(Bool result, Real left, Real right)`

-### RealIsNotEqual
-Checks to see if the last two arguments do not have the same real value and stores the resulting boolean in the variable referenced by the first argument.

-`RealIsNotEqual(Bool result, Real left, Real right)`

 ### RealIsGreater
 Checks to see if the second to last argument has a greater real value than the last argument and stores the resulting